Warren Buffett To Donate His Wealth After His Death – Who Will Benefit?

 "Nothing will go to investments, I want the money to be spent on real needs at the time," Buffett explained in 2010.

-According to official documents reviewed by The Wall Street Journal, the Gates Foundation would receive some $56 billion: $17,4 billion would go to four NGOs —including the Susan Thompson Foundation— while about $18,7 billion would still be in the air without a clear addressee.7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels
+According to official documents reviewed by The Wall Street Journal, the Gates Foundation would receive some $56 billion: $17,4 billion would go to four NGOs —including the Susan Thompson Foundation— while about $18,7 billion would still be in the air without a clear addressee.7 Tech Stocks That Will Lead the Way in 2022

 .